Disgraced Donkey Kong Master Says He's Got Proof He Didn't Cheat

 He also knew how to fake his results, according to Twin Galaxies.

 After a claim raised in February, the group closely investigated tapes of Mitchell's performances.
 Following clues such as discrepancies in how the game's levels loaded, the probe concluded Mitchell had not used an original arcade machine as required.
-Instead, Twin Galaxies asserts that these feats were achieved on MAME — or software designed to emulate the original — which opens up several possible avenues for cheating.
+Instead, Twin Galaxies asserts, these feats were achieved on MAME — or software designed to emulate the original — which opens up several possible avenues for cheating.

-The ruling punishing Mitchell was unanimous, and Guinness World Records, which relies on Twin Galaxies to verify its video game information, vacated all of its entries for Mitchell, as well.
+The ruling punishing Mitchell was unanimous, and Guinness World Records, which relies on Twin Galaxies to verify its video game information, vacated all of its entries for Mitchell.
 That includes his 1999 perfect score in Pac-Man.

 It is not clear whether Twin Galaxies' decision can be appealed.

-In his video Sunday, Mitchell did not specifically address the claim he'd played on an emulator.
+In his video Sunday, Mitchell did not specifically address the claim he had played on an emulator.
 But in an interview in February, not long after the claim surfaced, he denied it outright: "Have I ever sat at a computer and played M.A.M.E.?
 Not a chance.
-Nothin,' " he told the podcast X Cast.
+Nothin'," he told the podcast X Cast.

-He added that, given their diminished standings in recent years, the controversy between the two men isn't even worth re-litigating.
+He added that, given his and Wiebe's diminished standings in recent years, the controversy between the two men isn't even worth relitigating.
 (Neither man was in the top 10 worldwide at the time of last week's ruling.)

 "I guess I would kind of understand if I'm sitting there on a razor's edge, a thousand points in front of somebody else, well I guess you'd really want to make sure the score's correct," Mitchell said in February.
 "But since it's No. 12 in line, like I said, this has so little to do with the success and the fun and the excitement that I do in the gaming world, it's nearly irrelevant."